kivra/toybox/readme.md

 module.exports = config;
 ```

-You are now ready to start Toybox: `npx run start`.
+You are now ready to start Toybox: `pnpm run start`.

 ### 🤩 Creating a story